 This appliance must be installed in accordance with the rules in force and used only in a sufficiently ventilated space.

 Consult all instructions before installation and use of this appliance.
-This appliance is intended for decorative purposes.

 This appliance is free from any asbestos material.
 Refractories and coal bed are constructed from ceramic fibre.